northernpaws/lasernet/controller/distro/README.md

 Now that we have the right platform and configs selected, we can build the Linux distro!

+Building the Linux distro will take several minutes, potentially up to an hour or two depending on your host hardware.

 ```bash
 # Build the Linux tools, programs, kernel, etc.
 $ ptxdist go